Using GIMP bump map tool as a watermark for photos

 Position the floating logo

-From the main GIMP toolbar select the Move layers and selections tool.
+From the main GIMP toolbox select the Move Tool.

 Click on the floating logo and move it to the position required.